IBM/MFP-JSONStore-OfflineSync/README.md

 ## Flow

+### Online scenario
 <img src="doc/source/images/Architecture.png" alt="Architecture diagram" width="1024" border="10" />

+1. When there is network connectivity, user installs and launches the mobile app, enters his/her credentials on the login screen and clicks `Login`.
+2. Mobile app sends the user credentials to MFP server for validation.
+3. MFP server invokes the security adapter logic to validate user credentials and returns an appropriate response to the mobile app.
+For the sake of this demo, we will use a simple security adapter that returns success when password equals username.
+4. If user authentication succeeds, mobile app initializes JSONStore collection with the current username and password.
+5. Mobile app initiates data synchronization with Cloudant database by making a call to MFP sync adapter.
+6. MFP sync adapter makes REST calls to Cloudant database and returns synchronization data to the mobile app.
+The data fetched from Cloudant database will have references to the images stored on Cloud Object Storage.
+7. In parallel to step 5 above, mobile app makes a call to MFP adapter to get the Authorization token for interacting with Cloud Object Storage service.
+8. MFP adapter makes a call to Cloud Object Storage service's token manager endpoint to get the Authorization token and returns it to the mobile app.
+9. Mobile app initializes image-caching plugin and asks it to use an HTTP header of `Authorization=<value returned from MFP adapter>` while fetching images.
+10. Once JSONStore synchronization is complete and Cloud Object Storage Authorization token is fetched, mobile app displays the synchronized data from JSONStore as a list of items on the Home page.
+11. The image caching plugin running on the mobile app downloads and caches images from Cloud Object Storage.
+12. User clicks on one of the list item to see more details.
+A detail page is shown consisting of image and geo-location marked inside Google Maps.
+13. Back in the home page, user clicks on `+` button to report a new civic problem.
+A new page is shown where user can enter a description for the new civic problem as well as capture image and geo-location of the problem spot.
+User clicks on `Submit` button.
+14. Mobile app stores the new data into JSONStore collection, which automatically initiates synchronization of the new data with Cloudant database by making a call to MFP sync adapter.
+15. MFP sync adapter POSTs the new data to Cloudant database.
+16. In parallel to step 14 above, mobile app creates a thumbnail image by resizing the captured image and uploads both the captured image and thumbnail to Cloud Object Storage.
+17. Other users who click on refresh button on the home page (and those who log in afresh) are shown the updated list of problem reports.

+### Offline scenario

 ## Included Components
 * [Cloudant NoSQL DB](https://console.ng.bluemix.net/catalog/services/cloudant-nosql-db): A fully managed data layer designed for modern web and mobile applications that leverages a flexible JSON schema.